Counting geodesic paths in graphs: Extremal cacti

 \begin{proof} The proof is similar to the proof of Case 2 in Lemma \ref{Lemma_unipathResolved}.
 Namely, assume that $G$ is not a squared chain.
 Due to Lemma \ref{Lemma_unipathResolved} we may assume that $G$ is unipath resolved, so $G$ must contain a multisquared vertex $u$ which is not bisquared.
-This means $u$ belongs to at least three squares $C_{1},$ $C_{2}$ and $C_{3}.$ For illustration one can take a look at the graph from Figure \ref{Fig_unpathStructures} and the transformation we introduce in this proof converts it to the squared chain in Figure \ref{Fig_squaredChain}.
-Again, let $G_{i}$ be the connected component of $G-u$ which contains a vertex of $C_{i},$ and let $V_{i}=V(G_{i}).$ We may assume that $\mathrm{gpn} _{G}(u,V_{1})\leq\mathrm{gpn}_{G}(u,V_{2}).$ Let $S_{3}$ denote all neighbors of $u$ in $G_{3}.$ Notice that $S_{3}$ contains precisely two vertices which belong to $C_{3}.$ Denote by $z$ a squared vertex in $G_{1}$ furthest from $u.$ Let $G^{\prime}$ be the graph obtained from $G$ by removing edges $ux$ for every $x\in S_{3}$ and inserting edges $zx$ instead.
-We wish to show that $\mathrm{gpn}(G^{\prime})>\mathrm{gpn}(G).$
+This means $u$ belongs to at least three squares $C_{1},$ $C_{2}$ and $C_{3}.$ For illustration, consider the graph shown in Figure~\ref{Fig_resolved}.
+The transformation introduced in this proof converts it into the squared chain depicted in Figure~\ref{Fig_squaredChain}.